Robust Linear Precoder Design for 3D Massive MIMO Downlink with A Posteriori Channel Model: Abstract

 \section{Abstract}

-In this paper, we investigate the robust linear precoder design for three dimensional (3D) massive multi-input multi-output (MIMO) downlink with uniform planar array (UPA) and imperfect channel state information (CSI).
-In practical massive MIMO with UPAs, the number of antennas in each column or row is usually limited.
-The straightforward extension of the conventional DFT based beam domain channel model widely used in massive MIMO with uniform linear arrays (ULAs) can not apply.
-To overcome this issue, we establish a new beam domain channel model by using sampled steering vectors.
-Then, a novel method to obtain the beam domain channel power matrices and the instantaneous beam domain channel coefficients is proposed, and an \textit{a posteriori} beam domain channel model which includes the channel aging and the spatial correlation is established.
-On the basis of the \textit{a posteriori} channel model, we consider the robust precoder design with the expected weighted sum-rate maximization under a total power constraint.
-By viewing the power constraint as a Riemannian manifold, we transform the constrained optimization problem into an unconstrained optimization problem on the Riemannian manifold.
-Then, we derive an iterative algorithm to obtain the optimal precoders by setting the Riemannian gradient of the objective function to zero.
-Furthermore, we propose a low complexity robust precoder design by replacing the expected rates in the objective function with their upper bounds.
-Simulation results show that the proposed precoders can achieve significant performance gain than the widely used regularized zero forcing (RZF) precoder and signal to leakage noise ratio (SLNR) precoder.
+In this paper, we investigate the linear precoder design for three dimensional (3D) massive multi-input multi-output (MIMO) downlink with uniform planar array (UPA) and imperfect channel state information (CSI).
+We introduce a beam based statistical channel model (BSCM) by using sampled steering vectors, and then an {\it{a posteriori}} channel model which includes the channel aging is established.
+On the basis of the {\it{a posteriori}} channel model, we consider the robust precoder design by maximizing an upper bound of the expected weighted sum-rate under a total power constraint.
+We derive two concave minorizing functions of the objective function.
+With these minorizing functions and the minorize-maximization (MM) methodology, we derive two iterative algorithms that converge to stationary points of the optimization problem.
+Simulation results show that the proposed precoders can achieve a significant performance gain than the widely used regularized zero forcing (RZF) precoder and the signal to leakage noise ratio (SLNR) precoder in median to high mobility scenarios.